Envek/rubyconfau-threads-callbacks/slides.md

 </RenderWhen>

 <!--
-Most frequently changed thing is the binding, the `self` object.
-Usually it is done on purpose, to allow building nice domain-specific languages.
+Most frequently changed thing in the environment is the binding, the `self` object.
+Usually this change is done on purpose, to allow building nice domain-specific languages.
 However, if you don't aware, that method that receives your block will use `instance_exec` you will be surprised by cryptic messages about undefined methods.

-[click] For example, [click] let's take a look at a method, that receives a block, [click] and executes it in the context of method's object. [click]
+[click] For example, [click] let's take a look at a method, that receives a block, [click] and executes it in the context of this method's object using `instance_exec`. [click]

-[click] If the code using this API will try to define a block, [click] that uses `self` of the block creation place, [click] it will fail with mysterious error message, complaining that it can't find the code that obviously [click] is right here.
+[click] If the code using this API will try to define a block, [click] that uses `self` of the block creation place, [click] it will fail with mysterious error message, complaining that it can't find the code that obviously [click] is right here. [draw!]

+This can blow your mind, be prepared!
 -->

 ---

 ## Environment changes: local vars

 Someone can change variables enclosed in the block's environment…

 ```ruby {all|1-6|8-12}
 conf = "RubyConf AU 2024"